zlatster-doge/Kioptrix-Level-3-/README.md

 ## Stage 2: Identifying Vulnerabilities to Gain RCE into the System

-### Step 1: Testing for SQL Injection and Identifying the CMS
+### Step 1: Surveying the website to gain additional information.

-On the Login page, we attempt SQL injection, however, this is not successful.
-We must find more information to break in through other means.
+On the Login page, we attempt SQL injection, however, this is not successful, hence we must find more information to break in through other means.

 **Findings:**
 - The security provided for the site is through a vendor called **LotusCMS**
 - We look up LotusCMS on searchsploit to see if there are any vulnerabilities available
 - The search shows us a few exploits we could use
 - We load up Metasploit and run the `LotusCMS 3.0 - 'eval()' Remote Command Execution (Metasploit)` exploit
-- The exploit executed successfully, but failed to open up a session for us
+- The exploit executed successfully, but failed to open up a session.

 ---